Two-Torsion Subgroups of some Modular Jacobians: Schemes of theta hyperplanes

-\begin{rem} The degree of $S$ is at most 120.
-If the degree is strictly less than 120, we can repeat the above, working on a different affine patch or with planes of a different form to obtain all 120 tritangent planes to $X$. \end{rem}
+\begin{rem} The total number of tritangent planes to such a curve is $120$ and hence the degree of $S$ is at most $120$.
+As in the genus $3$ case, if the degree is strictly less than $120$, we can repeat the above, working on a different affine chart or with planes of a different form to obtain all $120$ tritangent planes to $X$. \end{rem}

-\subsection{The Genus 5 Case : Scheme of Quadritangents}
+\subsection{The Genus 5 Case: Scheme of Quadritangents}